Vacaville Pedestrian Accident Lawyer

-Approximately 700 pedestrians lost their lives in motor vehicle collisions in 2014 just in California, according to the Governors Highway Safety Association.
+According to the Governors Highway Safety Association, approximately 700 pedestrians lost their lives in motor vehicle collisions in 2014 just in California.
 A similar number of pedestrians, approximately 701, lost their lives in 2013 in California.
 Nationally, the numbers are not much better.
 For example, more than 4,700 pedestrians lost their lives on U.S. roadways in 2013.
 Furthermore, the National Highway Traffic Safety Administration reported that more than 70,000 pedestrians suffered severe bodily injuries in collisions with motor vehicles.

 The studies conducted by the Governors Highway Safety Association discovered that, generally, a pedestrian is three times more likely to lose their life if they are hit by a motor vehicle traveling at 40 miles per hour or higher.How Pedestrian Accidents Occur In and Around Vacaville

 In the vast majority of collisions involving a pedestrian, the cause of the collision can be attributed to a distracted, intoxicated, or generally inattentive motorist.
 In fact, it is quite common for pedestrians to get hit by a motorist due to one, or a combination, for the following reasons:

 - The driver was operating the vehicle recklessly

 - The driver was under the influence of alcohol or prescription medications